ExoticSolutions/practice-work/README.md

 once the user clicks button an alert will pop up showing the match results

 Guessing Game (Located in /GuessingGame)- guess a number between 1 and 10. computerGuess variable will be used to make the computer make a guess before the user submits the input and get another guess after submission if the user's guess is correct

+Cart project simply adds products to a cart using object arrays and mapped out objects in the next project I will work on implementing quantity for products to prevent repetitive content in the cart offcanvas.